-Reading Partners works across the United States, engaging and training volunteer tutors to provide elementary students with individualized reading support.
+Reading Partners works across the United States, engaging and training volunteer tutors to provide elementary school students with individualized reading support.

 The three-person data and evaluation team at Reading Partners was relying nearly exclusively on Excel and Google Sheets to analyze data collected across the organization.
 Through complex formulas, they had been able to automate elements of their processes, but these spreadsheet tools could be tedious and laborious to maintain, leaving the data and evaluation team little time to conduct more sophisticated analyses or engage with internal stakeholders to build data utilization capacity, both of which are essential for Reading Partners to truly achieve its vision of being a data-driven organization.